mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 "It sounds like you really are taking a break."

 "I want to find good connections.”
 I told her about the people at institute.
-“They'll do stuff like getting ice cream or going to Taco Tuesdays at Don Joaquin, so I go to those.
+“We'll get ice cream or eat tacos at Don Joaquin, so I go to those.
 I still don't feel very connected with them, but I'm trying to find friends there."

 "Have you talked to our parents recently?"